How Hollywood’s busiest and most visible Muslim actor is increasing Muslim representation in film

 “I didn’t become an artist to enter business,” says Ahmed.
 He longs for the day when he can refocus his attention on acting, making music, maybe taking on another comedic role.
 “My fantasy career is to be a stand-up comedian—not that I have the talent for it.”
 (He says that much of the inspiration for his rap music comes from satirists such as Bill Hicks and Richard Pryor.)
 For now, though, he feels he must keep stretching culture, using his visibility and credibility to fight bias in the entertainment industry and beyond.
 In his 2019 speech at CAA, he reflected on the question the airport security agent asked him: “Did I become an actor to further the Muslim struggle?
 If you mean the struggle to be seen, heard, and afforded dignity?
 Then, yeah, I did.”

-Read more about Fast Company’s coverage of the secrets of some of today’s most productive people.
+Read more about Riz Ahmed’s productivity secrets, and check out the secrets of this year’s most productive people.